-MAI a "Minimum alternate tax (MAT) paid in a year is charged to the statement of profit and loss as current tax for the year.
+"Minimum alternate tax (MAT) paid in a year is charged to the statement of profit and loss as current tax for the year.
 The deferred tax asset is recognised for MAT credit available only to the extent that it is probable that the Company will pay normal income tax during the specified period, i.e., the period for which MAT credit is allowed to be carried forward.
-In the year in which the Company recognizes MAT credit as an asset, it is created by way of credit to the statement of profit and loss and shown as part of deferred tax asset.
-The Company reviews the "MAT credit entitlement" asset at each reporting date and writes down the asset to the extent that it is no longer probable that it will pay normal tax during the specified period."

-Policy when the entities operates under tax holiday scheme:
+In the year in which the Company recognizes MAT credit as an asset, it is created by way of credit to the statement of profit and Policy when the entities operates under tax holiday scheme:

 In the situations where one or more entities in the Company are entitled to a tax holiday under the Income-tax Act, 1961 enacted in India or tax laws prevailing in the respective tax jurisdictions where they operate, no deferred tax (asset or liability) is recognized in respect of temporary differences which reverse during the tax holiday period, to the extent the concerned entity's gross total income is subject to the deduction during the tax holiday period.
-Deferred tax in respect of temporary differences which reverse after the tax holiday period is recognized in the year in which the temporary differences originate.
-However, the Company restricts recognition of deferred tax assets to the extent it is probable that sufficient future taxable income will be available against which such deferred tax assets can be realized.
-For recognition of deferred taxes, the temporary differences which originate first are considered to reverse first.
+Deferred tax in respect of temporary differences which reverse after the tax holiday period is recognized in the year in which the temporary differences